HeavyMedl/lists/README.md

 <a name='map'/>
 ### map : [x] -> f -> [x]
 ------
-**Description**: Array of Variables returned by applying f to each element of [x]
+**Description**: Array of Variables returned by applying f to each element of [x].

-**Signature Definition**: Give arg 1 an Array of Variables or a String; Give arg 2 a Function; Get an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
+Give arg 2 a Function.
+Get an Array of Variables.

 **Example Usage**: